 Most importantly, there have been no terrorist incidents or threats and violence in the streets is very, very rare.
 No gun issues either.
 You may have heard of street protests in the media, but they’re peaceful and directed against our corrupt politicians.
 Here’s more about safety in Bucharest from this Irish travel blogger:

 Weather in Bucharest is generally warm and pleasant.
 Like the rest of Romania, the climate is temperate-continental and all 4 seasons are still present.
 The are during Spring (March - June) and Autumn (September - October) with averages of 15 - 25 Celsius, just perfect to enjoy the city.
-July-August can get pretty hot (34 - 40 Celsius) and heatwaves are frequent, which makes air in the city pretty stale and unbearable without AC.
-Winters are generally frosty (below 0 degrees) and the amount of snow varies from none to a lot, but in December the city is beautifully decorated for Christmas and there’s mulled wine everywhere!
+July-August can get pretty hot (34 - 38 Celsius) and heatwaves are frequent, but everyone in the city got used to it and AC is pretty common.
+Winters are generally frosty (around 0 degrees) and the amount of snow varies from none to a lot, but in December the city is beautifully decorated for Christmas and there’s mulled wine everywhere!

 3. Official tourism in Bucharest - don’t count on it!

-Local authorities in Bucharest are doing a at promoting the city, developing tourist infrastructure and making visitors feel welcomed.
+Local authorities in Bucharest are doing a very poor job at promoting the city, developing tourist infrastructure and making visitors feel welcomed.
 This is the biggest reason why our capital is not very well-known as a travel destination and why I recommend you continue reading this article and our other blog posts about Bucharest.

 Luckily, English in Bucharest is very common among young people who speak fluently and are very friendly.
 In restaurants, cafes, bars and tourist areas such as Old Town you won’t have any problems and even menus are in English.
 Other languages frequently spoken are French, German, Italian and Spanish, as the Romanian language is part of the Latin family.
 So if you need help or directions, you’re better off asking a young person rather than the middle-aged lady working in the subway ticket office.

 4. How to plan a trip in Bucharest